Karansingh005/Udacity-Bertelsmann-Scholarship---WebApp-with-Azure-storage/README.md

 `
 $ az login
 `
+5. Download latest version of Python from the link: https://www.python.org/downloads/

 ## Steps to create a Azure Resource group
 Run this script on your command prompt or terminal of your VS Code to create a resource group: